 In everyday life there is little problem in distinguishing "animate" from "inanimate" things.
-On the other hand, a system may exhibit "traces of life" when some of these functions are not However, the fundamental nature of the difperformed at all.
-For example, life does not disference continues to escape strict definition in biological terms, although modern biology tries to make the differentiation from several different premises.
+However, the fundamental nature of the difference continues to escape strict definition in biological terms, although modern biology tries to make the differentiation from several different premises.
 From the structural approach, all living things contain specific molecular species that are not found in the inanimate world: bioorganic (macro)molecules, such as DNA, RNA, proteins, polysaccharides, and numerous smaller organic molecules.
 Even inorganic ions are present in living things in specific combinations and concentrations.
 Considerable progress has been made during the last century in studies of the chemical specificity of living things, and in our understanding of the roles of these arrays of molecules, whose assemblies perform particular functions that we constitute what we know as life ("vital" functions).

 However, after fixation of living matter, all the substances persist, but life has vanished.
 Thus differentiating between animate and inanimate things demands a dynamic approach.
-A system can be considered "alive" only if it is indeed dynamic in nature, or to be more precise, a composition of particular dynamic processes - metabolism, multiplication, adaptability, excitability, specific reactivity to external stimuli, and the ability to grow and develop.
+A system can be considered "alive" only if it is indeed dynamic in nature, or to be more precise, a composition of particular dynamic processes metabolism, multiplication, adaptability, excitability, specific reactivity to external stimuli, and the ability to grow and develop.
 However, any particular function characteristic of a living thing might also be found in inanimate systems.
 On the other hand, a system may exhibit "traces of life" when some of these functions are not performed at all.
-For example, life does not disappear immediately from a drop of blood taken Based on these approaches, contemporary biolfrom the body.
+For example, life does not disappear immediately from a drop of blood taken from the body.
 "Traces of life" will be found under appropriate conditions in individual cells isolated from this drop long after their isolation.
-Despite the fact that isolated cells are unable to accomplish the whole panoply of vital functions, there are nevertheless certain striking differences between such "simple" cells as living ervthrocytes - devoid of both a "mastermolecule" DNA and "master energy stations," mitochondria - and the same cells after they are fixed in a blood smear, the former retaining some metabolic activity whereas the latter is devoid of it.
+Despite the fact that isolated cells are unable to accomplish the whole panoply of vital functions, there are nevertheless certain striking differences between such "simple" cells as living erythrocytes - devoid of both a "mastermolecule" DNA and "master energy stations," mitochondria - and the same cells after they are fixed in a blood smear, the former retaining some metabolic activity whereas the latter is devoid of it.